10 Best places to live in Baja California (2024)

 Baja California is one of the most popular destinations in Mexico among tens of thousands of North American expats and retirees seeking a mild climate, lower cost of living, and relaxed lifestyle.
 It’a also one of the safest places to live in Mexico that avoided drug violence that affects many other parts of the country.

-Baja California has plenty of things that make it an attractive place to live: a mild sunny climate, wonderful outdoor activities, friendly locals, and proximity to the United States.
+The peninsula offers plenty of things that make it a good place to be: sunny weather, plentiful outdoor activities like hiking, whale watching and surfing; friendly locals, and proximity to the United States.

-Baja California is the birth place of fish tacos and you can try the famous delicacy in many places throughout the peninsula.
+Ensenada, a port city along the Pacific Coast of Baja is the birth place of the famous Baja fish tacos and you can try the famous delicacy in many places throughout the peninsula.

 If you are considering moving to Baja California, keep on reading.
 I put together a guide to the best places to live in Baja, where you can feel safe and enjoy a great quality of life.